 Stock Picking is fun but it's a loser's game

 You want to pick stocks; you want to invest in the technology sector because you work in the technology sector.
 You want that dividend stock that you think will do well.
 You want Tesla or jump of the latest trade from El Presidente (that said he still only gambles with 5% of his net worth!)

-My Golden Rule - Keep at least 90% of savings in Proven Index Investments and 'gamble' with the rest
+My Golden Rule - 90% of Savings in Index Investments and 'gamble' with the rest

 While Passive Investments work active bets keep me excited when I log into by Broker account and that’s just human nature.
 We need a bit of thrill.